bartlomiejpogorzelski/clinic/README.md

 AD 3.
 On the list of appointments, each record should display the doctor's first and last name, patient's first and last name, price with currency.
 The list of patients should include a column with the number of reserved appointments.
 Clicking on this number should display a list of these appointments.

 AD 4.
 We want the application to have a page where a bar chart showing statistics of patient births is visible.
 We are interested in a chart that shows how many patients were born in each year.
 Any JavaScript library for charts can be used.
-Additional points for adding Stimulus.js to the project and creating a controller to display this chart.

 AD 5.
 Attached is a generated list of patients.
 We want it to be possible to quickly import this list from the rake task and/or Rails console.
 The patient's date of birth and gender can be read from the PESEL numbers (details here: https://www.gov.pl/web/cyfryzacja/co-to-jest-numer-pesel-i-jak-sie-go-nadaje )